Mets–Yankees rivalry: 2009–2019: New stadiums

-2011 started off with a trade between the two teams.
-On January 3, the Yankees signed left-handed relief pitcher Pedro Feliciano away from the Mets.
+On January 3, 2011, the Yankees signed left-handed relief pitcher Pedro Feliciano away from the Mets.
 Under the rules of the collective bargaining agreement of the time, the Yankees had to compensate the Mets with a draft pick.
 The Mets would use this draft pick to get pitcher Michael Fulmer.
 Feliciano would immediately go on the disabled list for the Yankees due to his overuse by the Mets during his career.
 Setbacks in surgery would prevent him from ever throwing a pitch for the Yankees during the entirety of the two-year contract.

-During the July 3rd game between the two teams, the Mets, down to their final strike and on the verge of getting swept at Citi Field by the Yankees for the second time in three years, tied the final game of that year's Subway Series against Mariano Rivera in the bottom of the ninth on an RBI single from Ronny Paulino.
+During game between the two teams on July 3, 2011, the Mets, down to their final strike and on the verge of getting swept at Citi Field by the Yankees for the second time in three years, tied the final game of that year's Subway Series against Mariano Rivera in the bottom of the ninth on an RBI single from Ronny Paulino.
 In 23 previous save opportunities against the Mets, spanning the regular season and the 2000 World Series, Rivera had converted 22 (his only previous blown save against the team was on July 10, 1999).
 The Mets would win in the 10th inning on an RBI single from Jason Bay, who had been struggling all season, off of Héctor Noesí, though the loss was charged to former Mets pitcher Luis Ayala.
 Manager Terry Collins called the game "enormous."
 The Yankees still won the season series 4 games to 2.

 On July 12, 2011, days after gaining entry into the 3,000 hit club, Yankees shortstop Derek Jeter elected to sit out of the 2011 Major League Baseball All-Star Game citing "physical and emotional exhaustion" and recovery from a recent visit to the disabled list.
 Jeter, who throughout his career had been praised by people in and out of baseball for good behavior, was criticized by some players and officials including Mets outfielder Carlos Beltrán.
 Beltrán stated that "I do believe, as a ballplayer, if you have no injuries, you should be here...the fans are the ones that vote for you and want to see you here."
 Mets shortstop José Reyes, who also was injured, also opined on the incident saying "I want to come no matter what happens."